ccgus/fmdb/README.markdown

     }];

-FMDatabaseQueue will make a serialized GCD queue in the background and execute the blocks you pass to the GCD queue.
-This means if you call your FMDatabaseQueue's methods from multiple threads at the same time GCD will execute them in the order they are received.
-This means queries and updates won't step on each other's toes, and every one is happy.
+FMDatabaseQueue will run the blocks on a serialized queue (hence the name of the class).
+So if you call FMDatabaseQueue's methods from multiple threads at the same time, they will be executed in the order they are received.
+This way queries and updates won't step on each other's toes, and every one is happy.

+**Note:** The calls to FMDatabaseQueue's methods are blocking.
+So even though you are passing along blocks, they will **not** be run on another thread.

 ## Making custom sqlite functions, based on blocks.